7 Places to Visit in Portugal

 Why visit Aveiro: Do you love the gondolas of Venice?
 Then you will likely be fascinated by barcos moliceiros, traditional boats for collecting seaweed.
 Come check them out in the canals and lagoons of Aveiro, a unique city on the west coast of Portugal.

 This is simply a short list of the wonderful places to visit in Portugal, but there are so many other fascinating spots to see.
 What are your favorite cities and sights in Portugal?
+Be sure to take a look at our guides to Lisbon and Porto.

 Visiting Portugal?
 Here are some Portuguese foods and drinks you should be sure to sample.

-Portugal has many UNESCO World Heritage Sites including Porto, Evora and Sintra.
+Portugal has many UNESCO World Heritage Sites including Porto, Lisbon, Evora and Sintra.
 Read about more UNESCO sites like Amsterdam’s canals, Bath, Mystras, Avebury Stone Circles, Cordoba, Porto’s Ribeira, Maritime Greenwich, Alhambra de Granada, and Þingvellir National Park.

 Obviously we love the World Heritage Sites! 😀